-Section 402 of the CWA forbids the discharge of pollutants from a point source into navigable waters without an NPDES permit.
-The NPDES stormwater program requires construction site operators engaged in clearing, grading, and excavating activities that disturb 1 acre or more to obtain coverage under an NPDES permit for their stormwater discharges.
-USEPA Region 9 issues NPDES permits on Guam.
-Construction stormwater discharges are permitted under USEPA's CGP, which requires compliance with effluent limits and development of a site-specific SWPPP.
-The USEPA published the technology-based Final Effluent Limitations Guidelines and the Construction and Development Rule to control the discharge of pollutants from construction sites.
-The Construction and Development Rule requires construction stormwater management, and stabilization requirements.
-The USEPA currently regulates large and small (greater than 1 acre) construction activities through the final 2017 CGP, which expired in February 2022 and was replaced by the 2022 CGP.
-NPDES industrial stormwater permit requirements would be followed as determined by USEPA Region 9.
+1 Section 402 of the CWA forbids the discharge of pollutants from a point source into navigable 2 waters without an NPDES permit.
+The NPDES stormwater program requires construction site operators engaged in clearing, grading, and excavating activities that disturb 1 acre or more to 3 obtain coverage under an NPDES permit for their stormwater discharges.
+USEPA Region 9 4 issues NPDES permits on Guam.
+Construction stormwater discharges are permitted under 5 USEPA's CGP, which requires compliance with effluent limits and development of a site-specific 6 7 SWPPP.
+The USEPA published the technology-based Final Effluent Limitations Guidelines and 8 the Construction and Development Rule to control the discharge of pollutants from construction 9 sites.
+The Construction and Development Rule requires construction site operators to meet 10 erosion and sediment control, pollution prevention, post-construction stormwater management, and stabilization requirements.
+The USEPA currently regulates large and small (greater than 11 1 acre) construction activities through the final 2017 CGP, which expired in February 2022 and 12 13 was replaced by the 2022 CGP.
+NPDES industrial stormwater permit requirements would be 14 followed as determined by USEPA Region 9.
 Stormwater management and infrastructure associated with the Proposed Action is described in detail in Section 3.10.

-Sections 404 and 401 (through water quality certification) of the CWA regulate the discharge of dredged or fill materials into the waters of the U.S. The GEPA is the administrative authority for CWA Section 401 Water Quality Certifications required for validation of NPDES permits on Guam.
+16 Sections 404 and 401 (through water quality certification) of the CWA regulate the discharge of dredged or fill materials into the waters of the U.S. The GEPA is the administrative authority for

+18 CWA Section 401 Water Quality Certifications required for validation of NPDES permits on

+19 Guam.

-Section 303(d) of the CWA requires states to identify and develop a list of impaired water bodies where technology-based and other required controls have not provided attainment of water quality standards.
-Section 305(b) of the CWA requires states to assess and report the quality of their water bodies.
+20 Section 303(d) of the CWA requires states to identify and develop a list of impaired water bodies their water bodies.
 The USEPA approved Guam's 2016 Section 303(d) list on August 10, 2016.